Zsmerritt/Flutter_AWS_CloudWatch/README.md

 ### Using Temporary Credentials

-Temporary credentials are also supported.
-Use the optional parameter sessionToken to specify your session token.
-Expired credentials can be updated by setting the CloudWatch instance sessionToken variable.
-Setting the sessionToken on a CloudWatchHandler will update the sessionToken on all CloudWatch instances it manages.
+Temporary credentials are supported.
+Use the optional parameter `sessionToken` to specify your session token.
+Expired credentials can be updated by setting the CloudWatch instance `sessionToken` variable.
+Setting the sessionToken on a CloudWatchHandler will update the `sessionToken` on all CloudWatch instances it manages.

 ### Avoiding AWS Cloudwatch API Rate Limiting

 AWS has a rate limit of 5 log requests per second per log stream.
+To prevent hitting this rate limit, a delay is added between API requests.
-You may hit this limit rather quickly if you have a high volume of logs.
-It is highly recommended to keep this value at the default 200 milliseconds to avoid hitting this upper limit.
-With a delay, logs will continue to collect, but the api calls will be limited to `1 / delay` per second.
-For example, a delay of 200 milliseconds would result in a maximum of 5 api requests per second.
-At the moment there is no way to increase this limit.
+By default, this delay is set to 200 millisecond.
+With a delay, logs will continue to be collected, but the api calls will be limited to `1 / delay` per second.
+For example, a delay of 200 milliseconds would result in a maximum of 5 API requests per second.

 ### Retrying Failed Requests

-Sometimes API requests can fail.
+Sometimes API requests fail.
 This is especially true for mobile devices going in and out of cell service.
-Both the CloudWatch constructor and the CloudWatchHandler constructor can take the optional parameter `retries` indicating how many times an api request will be attempted before giving up.
+Both the `CloudWatch` constructor and the `CloudWatchHandler` constructor can take the optional parameter `retries` indicating how many times an api request will be attempted before giving up.
 The default retries value is 3.

 ### Failed DNS Lookups